fishyFrogFace/it2901_2018_SheetMusic/README.md

 ## Installation

 After you have configured the database, clone the repo and type npm install in hosting and functions.
-The commands below will the project packages that are needed.
+The commands below will installTypo the project packages that are needed.

 ```bash
 cd functions